-Scope Key Deliverables: Timeframe Budget Ceiling per project Thematic Area 1: Awareness and Education: Project areawide awareness campaigns targeting Illegal Wildlife Trade (IWT), deforestation and climate change adaptation and mitigation Grantees are expected to develop and implement cost effective and innovative project area wide awareness and education campaigns on conservation, Illegal Wildlife Trade (IWT), deforestation and climate change adaptation and mitigation The envisaged result under this thematic area is increased awareness on IWT, deforestation, climate change mitigation and adaptation and enhanced communities' capacity to address these issues; increase knowledge, attitude and practice of targeted beneficiaries Up to 1 year USD \$25 000.00
+Scope Key Deliverables: Timeframe Budget Ceiling per project Thematic Area 1: Awareness and Education (IWT), deforestation and climate change ation: Project areawide awareness campaig e adaptation and mitigation ns targeting II legal Wildlife Trade Grantees are expected to develop and implement cost effective and innovative area wide awareness and education campaigns on conservation, Illegal Wildlife Trade (IWT), deforestation and climate change adaptation and mitigation The envisaged result under this thematic area is increased awareness on IWT, deforestation, climate change mitigation and adaptation and enhanced communities' capacity to address these issues; increase knowledge, attitude and practice of targeted beneficiaries The quality of the proposed interventions will be measured by the following: Uniqueness of the intervention Quantity and quality information materials produced for local communities including SFM, SLM, IWT, deforestation, climate change, poaching, wildlife trafficking, illegal logging and mining Demonstrated degree of innovation in approach to raising awareness.
+Quantity and quality of publications of best practices and success stories on CBWM, SLM, Climate Smart Agriculture and SFM Up to 1 year USD \$25 000.00

-The quality of the proposed interventions will be measured by the following: Quantity and quality information materials produced for local communities including SFM, SLM, IWT, deforestation, climate change, poaching, wildlife trafficking, illegal logging and mining Demonstrated degree of innovation in approach to raising awareness; Quantity and quality of publications of best practices and success stories on CBWM, SLM, Climate Smart Agriculture and SFM Number of direct beneficiaries in the project areas reached by age, gender, vulnerable groups and people living with disabilities Indirect beneficiaries Evidence in change in knowledge, attitude and practice of targeted beneficiaries Potential to contribute towards the landscape conservation approach, which integrates livelihoods and environmental conservation.
-Thematic Area 2: Sustainable livelihoo management d activities that address community based SFM, SLM and HWC Grantees are expected to develop and implement sustainable innovative livelihood project activities that increase the area under sustainable management and benefits for local communities from CBWM, SFM and SLM in established CWCs The envisaged result under this thematic area is to increase sustainable livelihood practices that address community based SFM, SLM and HWC challenges confronting local community actors, women and men, local authorities and state actors.
-The quality of the proposed interventions will be measured by the following: • Area under active conservation, SFM and SLM, • Increase in income, • Livelihoods diversification and degree of asset base creation • Number of direct and indirect beneficiaries in the project area reached by age, gender, vulnerable groups and people living with disabilities • HWC incidences reduced; • Hectares of firewood plantations established, • Sustainability of agricultural Up to 2 years per project USD \$150 000.00 practices including energy efficient barns; Relevance of proposed interventions to Climate-Smart Agriculture (CSA), sustainable use of woodlands, Non-Timber Forest Products (NTFP), development and strengthening of forest produce value chains and clean energy For income generation or value chain related project activities, training on small business development, business planning, marketing, and management will be essential Contribution towards Knowledge, Attitude and Practices (KAP) Potential to contribute towards the landscape conservation approach, which integrates livelihoods and environmental conservation.
-Contribution to poverty reduction; Disaster Risk Management (DRM) and Resilience to climate shocks Thematic Area 3: Provision of alternation ve sources of energy, clean energy and ene rgy saving tecl nnologies in the targeted Districts to reduce dependence G , - 0 35 320 Grantees are expected to promote the use of alternative energy options, including solar energy and communal plantations as alternative sources of energy for agricultural and domestic use The envisaged results are an evidenced contribution to reduced pressure on forest; increased adoption of alternative energy sources for livelihood enhancement reduce the communities' dependence on indigenous trees and forests for firewood The quality of the proposed interventions will be measured on the following: The number of beneficiaries with access to alternative energy Documented change on pressure on indigenous forests; portions of woodlands/forests actively protected/conserved; contribution to reduced deforestation; reduced habitat loss; Energy efficient tobacco curing barns constructed in the target conservancies Contribution towards Knowledge, Attitude and Practices (KAP) Number of direct and indirect beneficiaries in the project area reached by age, gender, vulnerable Up to 2 years per project USD \$50 000.00 groups and people living with disabilities • Potential to contribute towards the landscape conservation approach, which integrates livelihoods and environmental conservation. --- --
+Thematic Area 2: Sustainable livelihoo vulnerable groups and people living with disabilities Indirect beneficiaries Evidence in change in knowledge, attitude and practice of targeted beneficiaries Potential to contribute towards the landscape conservation approach, which integrates livelihoods and environmental conservation.
+SFM, SLM an d HWC Grantees are expected to develop and implement sustainable innovative livelihood project activities that increase the area under sustainable management and benefits for local communities from CBWM, SFM and SLM in established CWCs The envisaged result under this thematic area is to increase sustainable livelihood practices that address community based SFM, SLM and HWC challenges confronting local community actors, women and men, local authorities and state actors.
+The quality of the proposed interventions will be measured by the following: Uniqueness of the intervention Area under active conservation, SFM and SLM, Increase in income, Livelihoods diversification and degree of asset base creation Number of direct and indirect beneficiaries in the project area reached by age, gender, vulnerable groups and people living with disabilities HWC incidences reduced; Hectares of firewood plantations established, Sustainability of agricultural practices including energy efficient barns; Relevance of proposed interventions to Climate-Smart Agriculture (CSA), sustainable use of woodlands, Non-Timber Forest Products (NTFP), development and strengthening of forest produce value chains and clean energy For income generation or value chain related project activities, training on small business development, business planning, marketing, and management will be essential Up to 2 years per project USD \$150 000.00 and Resilience to climate shocks

-4. TARGET GROUPS, STAKEHOLDERS AND GEOGRAPHIC COVERAGE
+3. TARGET GROUPS, STAKEHOLDERS AND GEOGRAPHIC COVERAGE